P-p-H-d/mlib/README.md

 Erase the association of `key` in `*a` if it exists (return true in this case).
 Otherwise return false.
 This method is created only if the `ERASE_KEY` operator is defined.
+If `a` is a NULL pointer, it returns false.

 ##### `void name_push(name_t *a, sub_type const el)`